 Further Reading: How To Book A Cheap Flight

 It can be tempting to bring everything of your comfort, but it will only make it difficult for you to haul your luggage around.

-Overpacking limits your movement, leaves you with high baggage fees, and only results into losing some essentials.
+Overpacking limits your movement leaves you with high baggage fees, and only results in losing some essentials.
 Instead, pack your bag as usual, then take out half the clothes you originally packed.
-You’re anyway not going to wear them all, and in case you need something, you can always do some laundary while travelling, or buy something if needed.
+You’re anyway not going to wear them all, and in case you need something, you can always do some laundry while travelling, or buy something if needed.
 It’s not hard to find toiletries, clothes and even an umbrella, anywhere in the world – and that’s pretty much all you need to survive while travelling

 Further Reading: Things I Carry For My Travels

 Think I’ve missed a useful Travel Tip?
 Or a common travel mistake?
 Why not share it in comments below!